paschermayr/ModelWrappers.jl/README.md

 3. a `Fixed` struct, which keeps `val` fixed and excludes it from flatten/unflatten,
 4. an `Unconstrained` struct, which flattens `val` without taking into account any constraint,
 5. and a `Constrained` struct, which flattens `val` without taking into account any constraint, but will take into account the constraints when constraining values.
-6. some constraint that may be able to map `val` into a lower dimension.
-This includes a `Simplex`, `CovarianceMatrix` and `CorrelationMatrix` constraint.
 ```julia

 using Bijectors